-The culmination of their efforts stand side by side on their operation — two 80 ft. by 400 ft.
-Accu-Steel Crossover buildings that house the more than 1,600 head the McLeans prepare for market on a 150-day continuous cycle.
+The culmination of their efforts stands side by side on their operation — two 80 ft. by 400 ft.
+Accu-Steel Crossover Buildings that house the more than 1,600 head the McLeans prepare for the market on a 150-day continuous cycle.

 Multiple individuals worked together to identify the structures that would best fit the McLeans’ expansion goals — Tony Romshek, technical sales representative with Central Confinement Service Ltd.; Accu-Steel building solutions specialists; and the McLeans’ animal health manager, Lonnie Brown.